-While we love hopping over to Cancun for a vacation, there are still plenty of places to see that are only a short taxi (or bus) ride from your school (that’s code for “perfect weekend getaways and day trips!).Oh you lucky volunteers living in Mexico.
+While we love hopping over to the beach for a vacation, but there are tons and tons of getaways that are just a short taxi or bus ride away.Oh you lucky volunteers living in Mexico.
 You pretty much have it all; fabulous beach resorts to vacation to, world wonders and ancient ruins to explore (not to mention the fabulous fresh fruit and horchata bag drinks!) but we get it…You need places to explore for the day or a weekend that are close to your school.
 If you are looking for a few undiscovered gems (some only cost a few pesos) we’ve got you covered.

 Pst: Want to know more about saving money ?
 Click here for a free ebook about paying less for your semester living in Mexico!